-We do not usually collect these items unless there is a special reason to do so.
+We do not usually collect these items unless they are closely connected to an archive we hold.
 We are happy to provide advice on museums or galleries who you can contact.
-For more, please see our Collections Management and Collections Development Policies.
+For more, please see our collections management and collections development policies.

 - Very large collections with complex storage needs

-We have very limited space in our storage areas.
+We have limited storage space.
 We can't always commit to taking in very large or very damaged collections.

 We will usually ask you to transfer your ownership and copyright in the records to us.
 If we don’t have this, it can be hard to grant access in the future. le to grant permission.